Updated on: October 2, 2025

 - Identity theft protection (select countries only).
 Monitors credit reports for unusual activity and includes a sizable insurance payout.

 McAfee’s WebAdvisor tool was especially effective, blocking every phishing site I tested.
-It outperformed Windows’s native tools, as well as those of every browser I tested.
-McAfee’s Windows firewall adds to Defender’s protection against network-based threats, too, leaving users more secure.
+It outperformed Windows native tools, as well as those of every browser I tested.
+McAfee’s Windows firewall also adds to Defender’s protection against network-based threats.

 In my experience, McAfee offers solid features and performs well on Windows, but some users have reported compatibility issues with Windows 11, particularly with Windows Hello and updates.
 While I didn’t experience any problems personally, these issues may require some to reinstall the software or wait for a patch.